 What problem is DEQ trying to solve?

-The State Implementation Plan contains outdated information about LRAPA’s measures to protect air quality in Lane County.
-For example, the State Implementation Plan still contains reporting requirements for regulated facilities that were eliminated by LRAPA in 2008.
-The State Implementation Plan also still contains inconsistencies between the air quality permit program in Lane County and the program administered in all other Oregon counties by DEQ.
-LRAPA eliminated certain inconsistencies in 2008.
-EPA will not approve updates to the State Implementation Plan until EQC approves DEQ’s proposal.

 How would the proposed rule solve the problem?

 If the EQC adopts the rule, the amendments will be submitted by DEQ to the U. S. Environmental Protection Agency as a revision to the State of Oregon Clean Air Act State Implementation Plan.